mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 AC Bus Data
 ===========
 Bus records identify nodes in the network.
-The following description applies to AC buses only; DC buses are identified by a subtype ``D`` or ``M`` and are described in ?? and ??.
+The following description applies to AC buses only; DC buses are identified by a subtype ``D`` or ``M`` and are described in :ref:`two-terminal-dc-bus-data-bd` and :ref:`multi-terminal-dc-bus-data-bm`.

 Each AC bus consists of three attributes: generation, load, and shunt admittance.
 Various subtypes assign unique characteristics to these attributes.
 Some affect conditions in the solution; others affect only the allocation of quantities in the output listings.